msiboni88/Reddit-Scraping-and-Classification/README.md

-# Project 3 - Reddit Scraping
+# Reddit Scraping and Classification
 Scrape the text from subreddits r/thewestwing and r/Thenewsroom to create a model to predict which subreddit a post came from

 ## [Scraping Notebook](https://github.com/msiboni88/Project_3-Reddit_Scraping/blob/master/Subreddit%20Web%20Scraping.ipynb)